Lawliet47/Extract-Telegram-Channel-Users/README.md

 # Extract-Telegram-Channel-Users
-A simple script to extract Telegram channel users
+This is a simple, yet effective script to extract user info, which is available from Telegram Channels and Group Chats, will require the usage of Telegram API key.